 This post is about a week late but better late than never, right?
 Oddly, there isn’t much happening in March, other than a decent credit card sign-up bonus, a looming devaluation, and a few opportunities to earn and save points on award redemptions.
 There’s so little happening that I couldn’t even come up with an interesting or witty intro for this month’s checklist.
 I’ll try harder next month.
 Here are seven things to check off your points and miles To-Do list in March:

 ❑ Redeem Your AAdvantage Miles.
 The dreaded American Airlines AAdvantage devaluation is going into effect on March 22, 2016.
 That gives you just two weeks to book an AAdvantage award before the mileage requirements increase.
 I suspect Etihad First Class Apartment awards are going to be a popular booking option, since (other than JetBlue) American Airlines is their only other U.S.-based partner.
-That being said, keep in mind that there are a couple of awards that will actually be cheaper post-devaluation, so make your plans accordingly:
+That being said, a couple of awards will actually be cheaper post-devaluation.
+So make your plans accordingly:

 - Short-haul flights within the U.S. and Canada under 500 miles will cost 7,500 miles each way in coach and 15,000 in business.